Flower in the crannied wall,

 Now if you have read Sri Aurobindo even a little bit, you know that you have to read very slow, very very slow.
 So that you can absorb and savour.
 So that you can allow the words to sink in.
 So that you can allow the force behind the words to do its work deep within you.
 So that you can let the force behind the thought take you wherever it wants to take you.

 And that’s how it was for me.
 I stopped for a little bit after reading this sentence – “like most poets, he [Tennyson] knew not what he said.”

 Isn’t that true for me too?
 Perhaps true for most of us?
 We often find ourselves saying things or doing things without knowing, like really knowing, why we say or do them.
 Or without even knowing exactly what is it that we are saying or doing.
 We are compelled by a force beyond us (generally something in our subconscient) that moves us, that makes us choose an action, that leads us to a certain path or circumstance in our life.
 We don’t understand any of the deeper factors guiding our lives, and yet the ego in us says that we have made a choice.
 We pretend that we are conscious agents and shapers of our lives, and yet we don’t even understand a flower growing in the cranny.

 Today after many weeks, I find myself coming back to this poem and also to what I wrote inspired by the poem, especially the way Sri Aurobindo refers to the poem in his play.
-And I am reminded of a post from last last year – That Deep Pink Flower on the Roadside in which I wrote:
+And my mind also goes to something I had witnessed one afternoon several years back.

 How can we open ourselves more and more to the Light and Grace and Force and Calmness?
 How do we develop within us a greater receptivity to receive this Light, Grace, Force and Calmness?